Vectorworks/developer-scripting/README.md

 ## Plugin Credential files

-Vectorworks 2026 introduces the requirement for script plugins that are encrypted/obfuscated and SDK plugins to have a satelite credentials file that defines who is the developer of the plugins.
+Vectorworks 2026 introduces the requirement for script plugins that are encrypted/obfuscated and SDK plugins to have a satellite credentials file that defines who is the developer of the plugins is.

 More information can be found here: [Plugin Credentials](../../Common/Tasks/Info/PluginCredentials.md)